dimipet/dip.kiosk/README.md

 ** When editing be careful **
 There is a one single space between each key (e.g. `tmp_folder`) and its value (e.g. `/tmp/porteus`).
 This single space is a TAB hidden character used as a delimiter between keys and their values.
 If in doubt use a descent text editor (notepad++, atom, vim [see here](http://www.chrispian.com/quick-vi-tip-show-hidden-characters/) that can show hidden control characters.
-Below I use `nano` but take care not to delete anything
+Below I use `nano` but take care not to delete anything.

+First things first: make a copy of your properties sample file

+	$ cp -p ~/Desktop/dip.kiosk/updateKioskCloud.properties.sample ~/Desktop/dip.kiosk/updateKioskCloud.properties

+Now edit your file

 	$ nano ~/Desktop/dip.kiosk/updateKioskCloud.properties

+You should see the following content, edit it to suit your needs, again make sure not to delete TABs

 ~~~~
 isoCD_filename	Porteus-Kiosk.iso